MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/symbols/readme.txt

 #### "data/magic-modules.mse-include/symbols/mse-transformation-symbols/" into this "plug-ins" folder.
 Restart GIMP.

 #### To use this script, open the blank symbol image "data/magic-modules.mse-include/symbols/blank.png", and add your symbol in the circle.
 #### Your symbol must be white on the blank's black background.
 Save as a PNG into a folder.
-You may save multiple transformation symbols there,
+You may save multiple of these symbols there.
-#### but do not have any images that shouldn't be converted in that folder, as they will interrupt the script.
 #### Then go to "Tools" menu > "Transformation Symbols...".
 Select the folder you saved your image in.
 Click OK.
-#### This will create a sub folder in that folder named "shape", containing the converted images.
+#### This will create a sub folder in that folder named "shape", containing the converted version of all symbols in the folder.

 #### For custom symbols, move this folder to "data/magic-mainframe-extras.mse-include/" or a subfolder inside
 #### An example is provided, the link "examples/symbols/weather.png" will load "weather.png" or "shape/weather.png" as needed.